OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 - No appendixes!
 - For terminal window data (ping, traceroute, netstat etc.) data should be formatted with a fixed width font like courier to preserve the columns and displayed as shown on screen.
 - Absolutely **NO SCREEN SHOTS!** (with your phone camera or screen shot tool) There are extremely rare cases when a screen shot (usually for a web interface) will be required.
 This will be noted in the assignment instructions.
+- Wireshark: It is absolutely NOT acceptable to provide screen shots of any kind for Wireshark data ever!
+Export to text.
 - Terminal window (CLI) data needs to be reformatted to remove the extra line breaks.
 While this report is long future ones will be **much** longer.
 Removing the extra line breaks will save much space.
 A smaller font can also be used for terminal window data or adjust margins for that data to stop line wrapping.